Average worker compensation found to be lower than the World Bank poverty line in Bangladesh

 This new initiative to publicize actual worker compensation levels expands the FLA’s public reporting on working conditions in factories.
 Since 2002, the FLA has assessed hundreds of factories around the world and reported on violations of the FLA Workplace Code of Conduct – including any instances of legal pay violations – along with company remediation efforts.
 By adding the reporting of compensation levels to its assessment methodology, the FLA has provided information that can be used by all stakeholders – governments, NGOs, consumers, unions, brands, and suppliers – who seek fair compensation for workers in global supply chains.

 The Fair Labor Association combines the efforts of business, civil society organizations, and colleges and universities to promote and protect workers’ rights and improve working conditions globally through adherence to international standards.
-The FLA conducts independent monitoring and verification to ensure that the FLA’s workplace standards are upheld wherever FLA affiliates source their products, and to identify root causes of noncompliance with its code of conduct.
+The FLA conducts independent monitoring and verification to ensure that the FLA’s workplace standards are upheld wherever FLA members source their products, and to identify root causes of noncompliance with its code of conduct.
 Initially focused on apparel and footwear factories, the FLA has added major programs in agriculture and electronics.
 The FLA is headquartered in Washington, D.C., with other offices and staff around the world.